Wild Bill Hickok: Shootout with Phil Coe

-Hickok and Phil Coe, a saloon owner and acquaintance of Hardin's, had a dispute that resulted in a shootout.
-The Bull's Head Saloon in Abilene had been established by gambler Ben Thompson and Coe, his partner, businessman, and fellow gambler.
-The two entrepreneurs had painted a picture of a bull with a large erect penis on the side of their establishment as an advertisement.
+Hickok had a dispute with saloon owner Phil Coe that resulted in a shootout.
+Coe had established the Bull's Head Saloon in Abilene in partnership with gambler Ben Thompson.
+The two men had painted a picture of a bull with a large erect penis on the side of their establishment as an advertisement.
 Citizens of the town complained to Hickok, who requested that Thompson and Coe remove the image.
 They refused, so Hickok altered it himself.
-Infuriated, Thompson tried to incite John Wesley Hardin to kill Hickok by exclaiming to Hardin that "He's a damn Yankee.
+Infuriated, Thompson tried to incite John Wesley Hardin to kill Hickok by exclaiming to Hardin that "he's a damn Yankee.
 Picks on rebels, especially Texans, to kill."
 Hardin was in town under his assumed name Wesley Clemmons, but was better known to the townspeople by the alias "Little Arkansas".
 He seemed to have respect for Hickok's abilities and replied, "If Bill needs killing, why don't you kill him yourself?"
 Hoping to intimidate Hickok, Coe allegedly stated that he could "kill a crow on the wing".
-Hickok's retort is one of the West's most famous sayings (though possibly apocryphal): "Did the crow have a pistol?
-Was he shooting back?
-I will be."

 On October 5, 1871, Hickok was standing off a crowd during a street brawl when Coe fired two shots.
 Hickok ordered him to be arrested for firing a pistol within the city limits.
-Coe claimed that he was shooting at a stray dog, and then suddenly turned his gun on Hickok, who fired first and killed Coe.
-In another account of the Coe shootout: Theophilus Little, the mayor of Abilene and owner of the town's lumber yard, recorded his time in Abilene by writing in a notebook, which was ultimately given to the Abilene Historical Society.
-Writing in 1911, he detailed his admiration for Hickok and included a paragraph on the shooting that differs considerably from the reported account:
+Coe claimed that he was shooting at a stray dog, and then suddenly turned his gun on Hickok.
+Hickok fired first and killed Coe.
+Theophilus Little, the mayor of Abilene and owner of the town's lumber yard, recorded his time in Abilene in a notebook in 1911.
+He detailed his admiration for Hickok and included a paragraph on the shooting that differs considerably from the reported account:

-After shooting Coe, Hickok caught a glimpse of someone running toward him and quickly fired two more shots in reaction, accidentally shooting and killing Abilene Special Deputy Marshal Mike Williams, who was coming to his aid.
-This was the last time Hickok was ever involved in a gunfight; the accidental death of Deputy Williams was an event that haunted Hickok for the remainder of his life.
+After shooting Coe, Hickok caught a glimpse of someone running toward him and quickly fired two more shots in reaction, accidentally killing Abilene Special Deputy Marshal Mike Williams, who was coming to his aid.
+This was the last time that Hickok was ever involved in a gunfight; the accidental death of Deputy Williams was an event that haunted him for the remainder of his life.

 Hickok was relieved of his duties as marshal less than two months after the accidental shooting, this incident being only one of a series of questionable shootings and claims of misconduct during his career.